This Security Policy was last revised on May 13, 2020.

 Use CloudAMQP teams to invite your co-workers to your project rather than sharing user credentials.

 We want to keep you in the loop on important actions on your CloudAMQP account.
-Therefor we will notify you via email if we detected something unusual about a recent access.
+Therefore we will notify you via email if we detected something unusual about recent access.

-CloudAMQP do support TLS (SSL) where you can encrypt your data in transit.
-Protect sensitive data transmitted to and from applications.
-Note that TLS will only secure messages during the transport.
-What we recommend for highly sensitive information (HIPAA, PCI etc) is that you encrypt your message bodies on your side and that you have a shared key between your publishers and your consumers.
+CloudAMQP does support TLS (SSL) to encrypt your data in transit.
+We advise that you take your own measures to protect sensitive data transmitted to and from applications.
+Note that TLS will only secure messages during transport.
+What we recommend for highly sensitive information (HIPAA, PCI, etc.) is that message bodies are encrypted on your side and that you have a shared key between your publishers and your consumers.

-Amazon VPC (Virtual Private Cloud) let you define a private network in the cloud.
+Google Cloud Platform VPC (Virtual Private Cloud) lets you define a private network in the cloud.
 It’s a service that provides isolation and security.
-It is built on a deny-all-by-default security - as we have to explicitly permit inbound and outbound traffic to the instance.
-More information about VPC isolation in CloudAMQP can be found here: https://www.cloudamqp.com/blog/2014-11-14-amazon-vpc-peering.html and information about AWS VPC in general can be found here: http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Security.html
+It is built on deny-all-by-default security - as we have to explicitly permit inbound and outbound traffic to the instance.
+More information about VPC isolation for GCP in CloudAMQP can be found here: GCP VPC on CloudAMQP and information about GCP VPC in general, can be found here: VPC network overview on GCP.